 - How to merge multiple People and Faces collections into a single person in the Photos app

 Most of us don't frame every photo perfectly when we shoot it.
-That's why Apple provides editing tools right inside the Photos app that let you straighten, rotate, crop, and even change the aspect ratio of your pictures simply and easily.
-That way, you get your photos and you get them framed just the way you want them.
+That's why Apple provides editing tools right inside the Photos app that let you straighten, rotate, crop, and even change your pictures' aspect ratio easily.
+That way, you get your photos, and you get them framed just the way you want them.

 How to use adjust light, color, and B&W in Photos for iPhone and iPad

-How to apply filters and remove redeye in Photos for iPhone and iPad
+How to apply filters in Photos for iPhone and iPad

 Filters were once used to try and salvage the often-poor images captured by iPhone cameras.
 Now that iPhones have good cameras, filters are simply a way to have some fun.
 Flashes are another story.
-They can and do still cause redeye on occasion.
-That's why the Photos app for iPhone and iPad offers redeye removal, when necessary, and filers — including mono, tonal, noir, fade, chrome, process, transfer, and instant — for whenever you want to change the mood.
+You can now apply live filters right from the Camera app.

 How to use extensions in Photos for iPhone and iPad